nils91/som/README.md

 11 11001	//CJMP 25.

 Each bit not explicitly written in the file is 0.
 The file is 2^n bits in size.

+## Formats

+SOM bitcode can be used in several formats.

+### Ascii binary (.ab)

+The ascii binary format is a format is a format where the bits are the characters '0' and '1'.
+Every other character is ignored.
+Above example, minus the comments, is a valid program in ascii binary.

+### Binary (.bin)

+Same thing as ascii binary, but instead of characters the bits are actual bits.
+The file does not need to be 2^n bits in size, it only needs to contain the bits nescessary.
+If the bits that make up the program don´t come out to be a round number of bytes, the file should be padded with '0'´s to the next byte.